openxc/vi-firmware/docs/definitions/mappings.rst

     $ ./xml_to_json.py signals.xml mapping.json signals.json

-The script merges the two files, filling in the details of the CAN messages (bit position, bit size, offset, etc) in the JSON.
-The script creates the file ``signals.json`` which will work as input to the code generation script.
+The script scans ``mapping.json`` to identify the CAN messages and signals that you want to use from the XML file.
+It pulls the neccessary details of the messages (bit position, bit size, offset, etc) and outputs the resulting subset as JSON into the output file, ``signals.json``.

+The resulting file together with ``mapping.json`` will work as input to the code generation script.